publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch2B/m__us_usc_t15_s78ee.md

  __Adjustment of Fee Amount__

-    For adjustment of certain fee amounts specified in this section, that is not reflected in text, see Annual Adjustment of Transaction Fee Rate note below.
+    For adjustment of certain fee amounts specified in this section, that is not reflected in text, see Adjustment of Transaction Fee Rate notes below.

  __Amendments__